Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Fair allocation of discrete objects

-The algorithm can also guarantee a multiplicative approximation, giving each agent $i\in[n]$ a value of at least ${2\over 3}\mms{i}{1}{n}{O}$.
-The main challenge in proving all these variants is to prove the appropriate analogue of Lemma \ref{lem:remove}; see Appendix \ref{sec:mms-variants} for details.
+For proving all these variants, it is sufficient to prove that the threshold vectors are reasonable, using combinatorial lemmas analogous to Lemmas \ref{lem:remove-goods-a} and \ref{lem:remove-goods-b}; see Appendix \ref{sec:mms-variants} for details.

-Algorithm \ref{alg:2n-2} can even make different guarantees to different agents.
-The only required change is that in step \ref{step:mms-graph}, in the bipartite graph, each agent $i$ should be adjacent to pile $O_j$ iff $V_i(O_j)$ is above the fairness threshold chosen by agent $i$.
+Algorithm \ref{alg:lone-divider-general} can even make different guarantees to different agents.
+For example, it is possible to set $t_1 = \mms{1}{1}{2n-2}{\objects}$ and $t_2 = \mms{2}{2}{3n-2}{\objects}$ and $t_3 = {2\over 3}\mms{3}{1}{n}{\objects}$.
+Finally, if some agents are computationally-bounded, and cannot calculate their MMS partition exactly, they can use an approximation algorithm like that of \citet{Woeginger1997Polynomialtime} to calculate an approximate MMS partition --- a partition in which the value of each bundle is at least $(1-\epsilon)\mms{i}{1}{2n-2}{\objects}$, for some $\epsilon>0$.
+They can then participate in Algorithm \ref{alg:lone-divider-general} with $t_i = (1-\epsilon)\mms{i}{1}{2n-2}{\objects}$.
+The algorithm then guarantees to these agents a value of at least their approximate MMS.
+This does not affect the guarantee to computationally-unbounded agents, who are still guaranteed at least their exact MMS.

-While there are now algorithms that attain better multiplicative approximation factors (see e.g. \citet{barman2017approximation,ghodsi2018fair}), it is useful to have a simple algorithm using envy-free matching that allows each agent to choose between a multiplicative and various additive approximations.
+While there are now algorithms that attain better multiplicative approximation factors for goods \cite{amanatidis2017approximation,barman2017approximation,ghodsi2018fair,garg2019approximating} and for bads \cite{barman2017approximation,huang2019algorithmic}, it may be useful to have a simple algorithm that allows each agent to choose between a multiplicative and various ordinal approximations. \footnote{ Recently, \citet{bogomolnaia2020guarantees} have shown that an algorithm very similar to Algorithm \ref{alg:lone-divider-general} attains a different approximate-fairness notion that they call ``Pro1'' (proportionality up to at most one object). }

-We were unable to adapt Algorithm \ref{alg:2n-2} to find a $1$-out-of-$(n+1)$ MMS allocation for $n\geq 4$; this problem remains open.